 Who Can Become a Member of the North Carolina Green Party (NCGP)?

 North Carolina residents who are registered to vote as "Unaffiliated" or "Other – Green" are eligible to become members of the NCGP after they have affirmed Green Party principles (see our 10 Key Values, platform, and statement of purpose), set their own dues rate using a budget-friendly sliding scale, and initiated payment of those dues.
 You choose your own dues level on the honor system, based on what you can pay.
-All NCGP members must pay dues.*
+Note: Residents who are ineligible to vote due to state disenfranchisement (including but not limited to reasons such as age, criminal record, or noncitizen/undocumented status) may also become members.
+Email the NCGP secretary at email@example.com if you are ineligible to vote due to state disenfranchisement.
+All NCGP members, with the exception of noncitizens, must pay dues.*

 How Do I Sign Up?